 The proposed development is for urban 'infill' of a type and scale that is without precedent for a Canberra suburb.
-It is not infill of a couple of blocks but of 42ha in the middle of an existing community.
+It is not infill of a couple of blocks but a 42ha in the middle of an existing community.
 The density of the proposed development is ten times that of Belconnen Town Centre and will more than double the population of Yarralumla from 2922 to 6762.
 The dwelling density of the proposed development is four times that of the existing suburb and is predominantly high density with 47% of the dwellings being four to eight storey.
-This compares to Yarralumla that has 75% separate houses, over 22% semi-detached townhouses, and less than 3% apartments.
+This compares to Yarralumla that has 75% single storey dwellings, 23% semi-detached, and less than 3% apartments.